 If you’re not sure how to get started, have a look at some of our other articles:

-2. Government don’t provide funding support for commercial green projects
+2. Funding support for commercial green projects is hard to find

 What third party funding is available for green projects?